GChristensen/ishell/README.md

 ### Modern object-oriented command syntax

-Although iShell supports the command authoring API of the original Ubiquity (which is described in the extension tutorial at the setting pages), it offers a new modern object-oriented way to create commands.
+Although iShell supports the command authoring API of the original Ubiquity (which is described in the extension [tutorial](https://gchristensen.github.io/ishell/res/tutorial.html)), it offers a new modern object-oriented way to create commands.
 Let's consider a command named `show-text` with the following syntax:

 **show-text** *message text* **in** *destination*